Ariech/Spring-Boot-CRUD-MySQL/README.md

 # AccessingDataMySQL

+## Introduction

+It's a spring-boot project that has been written for the purpose of learning to develop CRUD applications.
+It features basic mappings, that you can access via specific endpoints.
+Program can be tested using Postman.

 ## Requirments

 - Java version 15
 - Latest version of maven (3.8.5)
-- Relational database managment system, in this project latest version of MySQL (8.0) has been used
+- Relational database management system, in this project latest version of MySQL (8.0) has been used
 - Create database named users
+- Postman application

 ## Setup guide
 1. Login to mysql and create database and user